Not a Member?

 Apply a small amount to the affected area(s) 3 times daily for 10 days.
 If a response is not evident within 3 to 5 days, the infection should be reevaluated.

-Apply approximately half of the ointment from a single-use tube into each nare twice daily for 5 to 10 days.
+Apply a small amount (500 mg) into each nare twice daily for 5 to 10 days.

 Apply a small amount to the affected area(s) 3 times daily.
 Clinical practice guidelines support the use of mupirocin for mild cases with localized disease.